seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 I'll send her straight away: tomorrow
 I'll to the wars, she to her single sorrow.

+**PAROLLES**
+Why, these balls bound; there's noise in it.
+'Tis hard:
+A young man married is a man that's marr'd:
+Therefore away, and leave her bravely; go:
+The king has done you wrong: but, hush, 'tis so.

 *Exeunt*

 ### SCENE IV.
 Paris.
 The KING's palace.